gilazara/Flipbet/README.md

 To make your imports cleaner, you can use the @ alias to reference your src folder.
 Here's how to configure it.

 Now, you're ready to run the application!
-Start the development server: npm run dev or yarn dev.
+Start the development server: npm run dev / yarn dev.
 This will start the local development server, and you can view the app in your browser

 # 🎲 Coin Flip Simulator